BenKarmay/benkarmay.github.io/_posts/2023-02-24-Origin-Clone-Blog.md

 tags:
 ---

-# Origin VM Templating

-# Clean Custom VM for template production
+# VM Template Transformation

-This guide highlights important VM sanitation practices when preparing a VM for both cloning and template creation.
-You can customize, configure, strip down or bulk up your VM depending on its intended purpose but there are a few important alterations to include as a given.
+Create and prepare VM clone for template transformation highlighting important sanitation practices.
+Clone and template can help automate VM production, including their rapid instantiation or tear down.
+Evolving specialized setups and configurations is organic or prescriptive as desired.
+Strip down or bulk up whatever the use case requires but there are important baseline delineations that should be known and adhered to as a given.

+---

-### Baseline delineation
+# Baseline Delineation

 A template should produce a VM that meets a known baseline setup, configuration, and resource allocation.
 This will help in advance to produce an optimal, secure, and glitch free VM from your templates.

-**Most importantly:**
+### **Most importantly**

-- **Clear Machine ID**: Every VM needs to have a unique Machine-ID.
-Machine-ID’s must be cleared prior to conversion to template.
-If the Machine-ID is left designated in the template then every consequent VM will have identical Machine-ID’s.
+- **Clear Machine ID:** Every VM needs to have a unique Machine-ID.
+Clearing Machine-IDs prior to conversion to the template is a must.
+Leaving Machine-ID designated in the template results in duplicate Machine-IDs for every consequent VM.
 - **Clear all SSH Host-Keys:** A fresh VM when started for the first time will generate a new set of SSH Host Keys.
-SSH Host-Keys should be completely cleared for the system prior to template conversion or risk multiple machines using identical SSH Host-Keys.
+SSH Host-Keys need to be cleared from the system prior to template conversion or risk multiple machines using identical SSH Host-Keys.
+- **Distribution-Upgrade controls:** Ensure prescribed distribution version is maintained during system updates.
+For rolling version Perform **Full-Update** and **Distribution-Upgrade.**

+### **More generally**

-Further perform a Full-Update and Distribution-Upgrade, then based on your known or anticipated use case:
+Based on your known or expected use case.

-- Customize desktop and display configuration
+- Customise desktop and display configuration.
-- Install applications and utilities
+- Install applications and utilities.
-- Configure security features
+- Configure security features.
-- Modify network configuration
+- Change network configuration.

+---

+# Scope

-This guide uses PROXMOX however the fundamental principles will be same regardless of hypervisor.
-Instructions for cloning and template creation are in the context of PVE (PROXMOX Virtual Environment) which essentially is the control center API for admins and users encompassing the entirety of PROXMOX management and features.
-UX will vary across hypervisors but their features will remain fairly consistent and recognizable.
+This guide and workflow correlates to PROXMOX however the fundamental principles will be same regardless of hypervisor.
+Cloning and template creation reference PVE (PROXMOX Virtual Environment) being the control centre API for admins and users encompassing access control, resource management, and entirety of hypervisor features.
+UX will vary across hypervisors, but their features will be fairly consistent and recognizable.

-Kali Linux is a Debian based Linux distribution however Ubuntu and most other Linux based distro’s will be in the ballpark of this guides workflow.
-Non Linux operating systems will adhere to the same principals highlighted here but implementation will vary.
+Kali Linux example used in this article is a Debian based Linux distribution however Ubuntu and most other Linux based distros will be in the ballpark of this guides workflow.
+Non-Linux operating systems will adhere to the same principals highlighted in this article but implementation will vary.

 There are additional techniques for pre-configuring and automating virtual machine cloning and template creation that are well worth learning but they are out of scope for this article.

-## Preparation for Template Creation of 64-bit Kali Linux 2022.4

 ---

-# Part 1
+# ISO-image

-### ISO-image
+### **Download ISO-image**

-Download the ISO-image and add to the image library of PROXMOX
+Download your chosen ISO-image to your local machine.
+In this case I am downloading Kali Linux to my downloads folder with the link the link below.

 | OS | 64-bit Kali Linux 2022.4 |
 | --- | --- |